bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 required an even more round about way via writing the Lagrangian, Hamiltonian, Hamilton's equations and then essentially converting back to where we started.
 These are all very good observations and the simple examples shown so far don't do Hamiltonian mechanics justice.
-One typically does not use the Hamiltonian method for standard mechanics problems involving a small number of particles.
+We usually do not use the Hamiltonian method for standard mechanics problems involving a small number of particles.
 It really starts to shine when using it for analysis with a large number of particles (e.g. thermodynamics) or with no particles at all (e.g. quantum mechanics where everything is a wave function).
-These two applications are beyond the scope of this post.
+We won't get into these two applications because they are beyond the scope of this post.

 The Hamiltonian also has some nice properties that aren't obvious at first glance.
 There are three properties that we'll care about:

 **Reversability**: An interesting result is that for a particle given its initial point in phase space :math:`(q_0, p_0)` at a point in time, its motion is completely determined for all time.
-That is, we can use Hamiltonian's equations to find its instantaneous rate of change (:math:`(q', p')`), which we can use to find its nearby position after a delta of time, and then repeat this process to find its trajectory.
+That is, we can use Hamilton's equations to find its instantaneous rate of change (:math:`(q', p')`), which we can use to find its nearby position after a delta of time, and then repeat this process to find its trajectory.
 This hints at the application we're going to